|Nutritional Guidelines (per serving)|

 Käsespätzle or cheese-noodle casserole is a popular dish in Germany and people like to recreate it in the U.S. because it is so simple to prepare and tastes so good.

 This recipe is foolproof if you take the time to make it right.
-Homemade spätzle are the best for this dish, although you can substitute dried noodles from the store, if necessary.
+Homemade noodles are the best for this dish, although you can substitute dried noodles from the store

 Gruyère cheese is traditional, but Emmental, raclette or any smooth melting, slightly stinky cheese can be substituted as long as you like it.